bpmct/jetbrains-indexer/docs/filesystem.md

-# Using shared indexes from your filesystem
+# Using shared indexes from a filesystem / network share

-coming soon
+Coming soon.
+See [#3](https://github.com/bpmct/jetbrains-indexer/issues/3) if you have questions or a use case for this.